KilledByAPixel/LittleJS/examples/breakoutTutorial/README.md

 For this tutorial we will start with the empty project in the LittleJS examples folder.
 This is a blank template to start a new project.

 The empty project has only 3 files: one for html, one for js, and one image.
 The index.html and image files will not need to be changed for this example.
+The
-The game.js file contains a stubbed out project with all the JavaScript code and is the only file we will be working with today.
+[game.js](https://github.com/KilledByAPixel/LittleJS/blob/main/examples/empty/game.js) file contains a stubbed out project with all the JavaScript code and is the only file we will be working with today.

-You can get the LittleJS code using GitHub, or call npm install littlejsengine
+You can get the [LittleJS code using GitHub](https://github.com/KilledByAPixel/LittleJS) or call ```npm install littlejsengine```

 In this tutorial we will make a breakout style game with a player controllable paddle, a ball that bounces, and bricks that break when hit.
 This is a great introduction to LittleJS and takes only around 30 minutes to complete.